julienvincent/msgpack-clj/README.md

 ([msgpack-java](https://github.com/msgpack/msgpack-java)) which has a larger community and is generally well maintained.

-This implementation tries to be as low-overhead as possible, providing the high-performance translations from msgpack-java into clojure datatypes.
+This implementation tries to be as low-overhead as possible, providing the high-performance translations from msgpack-java into Clojure data types.

 It supports packing to/from `byte-arrays` as well as directly to `InputStreams` and `OutputStreams`.
-It also exposes an API for transforming clojure map keys during pack/unpack, commonly used for stringifying/keywordizing map keys.
+It also exposes an API for transforming Clojure map keys during pack/unpack, commonly used for stringifying/keywordizing map keys.

 ## Index